 Familiarize yourself with the location of all the safety equipment in the labs.
-Take note of where the emergency showers, eye wash stations, first aid kits, and spill control centers are located.
+Take note of where the emergency showers, eyewash stations, first aid kits, and spill control centers are located.
 Additionally, it is important you know where the life jackets and exposure suits are located.
 If you need any additional safety equipment (e.g. lab coats, safety goggles), please contact the MLT or the MPC.

 6.11.4.
-Material Data Sheet (MDS) [Previously known as MSDS)
+Safety Data Sheet (SDS) (Previously known as MSDS)

-An MDS contains useful information regarding safe handling and clean up of particular chemicals.
-The MDS for each chemical used during a cruise is onboard the vessel.
+An SDS contains useful information regarding safe handling and cleanup of particular chemicals.
+The SDS for each chemical used during a cruise is onboard the vessel.
 Please ask the MLT or MPC if you need to reference them.
 Any science party members using hazardous materials must ensure that appropriate spill control items are always at hand when the hazardous material is being used.
-Any chemicals brought aboard by Grantees must have MSD shipped with them.
-A copy of the MSD must be provided to the MLT and placed in the ship's MSD Log located on the Bridge.
+All chemicals brought aboard by grantees must have a SDS shipped with them.
+A copy of the SDS must be provided to the MLT and placed in the ship's SDS Log located on the Bridge.